deadsy/hidapi/README.md

 ## Status

-Some testing has been done, mostly using USB based CMSIS-DAP devices.
+ * Some testing has been done, mostly using USB based CMSIS-DAP devices.
+ * Version 0.10.1 of the hidapi library has been tested.